EduardoMSU/Algorithims-3013/Assignments/H01/README.md

 ### Eduardo Robles
 ### Description:

-This assignment will find a delete method to the binary search tree code.
+This assignment will plug in each set of numbers one by one and identify whether the tree is balanced or unbalanced after every addition.
+If unbalanced, it will whatever rotation is needed.

 |  #  |  File  |  Description  |
 | :---: | ---------------- | -------------------------------------------------- |